 Instead of bold primary colors, choose soothing shades and a restful palette of monochromatic tones.
 Remember color theory: gentle hues of blue, lavender, or green are considered calm and serene.
 Rich jewel-toned hues help set the mood of coziness and comfort.
 These might include toasty browns, deep pomegranate, or topaz.
 Use toned-down versions of your favorite colors in the bedroom.”
 That might mean choosing mauve instead of eggplant, or pumpkin instead of tangerine.

 The ceiling is the fifth wall in a room.
 When you lie in bed, do you see a bland, blank surface?
 Add a subtle pattern or soft color.
 Paint the ceiling a slightly lighter version of the wall color.
 This will help to visually lower the ceiling and give the space a feeling of comfort and intimacy.

 Other solutions would be to stencil or wallpaper the ceiling, add architectural elements in the form of beams or moldings or use a decorative paint treatment or the extreme spray foam insulation greenville sc for fixing damages.
+You can also visit sites like https://tsshomecomfort.com/star-heating-services/ if you need to consult experts (find more info on the best furnace installation here).
 For ultimate luxury, silver-leafed bedroom ceilings, a canopy or tented bed with a dressing that hangs from the ceiling can envelop you in sensuality and warmth while adding texture, design, and color to the ceiling.
 Add a molded medallion and chandelier of crystal or delicate shades bringing color, pattern, and texture to the “fifth wall” above you.